 Work involving humans should comply with the principles laid down in the Declaration of Helsinki, as revised in 2013.
-In the Materials and Methods section, or in a separate section, the manuscript should contain a statement that the study has been approved by the Ethical Committee of the institution where the study was performed, and that the study subjects, or their legal guardians, gave informed consent for participation in the study.
+At the end of the main text, the manuscript should contain a statement that the study has been approved by the Ethical Committee of the institution where the study was performed, and that the study subjects, or their legal guardians, gave informed consent for participation in the study.
 When reporting experiments on animals, authors should indicate whether institutional and national standards for the care and use of laboratory animals were followed.
+Please note the Journal's Author Statement Information for further details and orientation in formulation.